 GPSR also governs the recall of unsafe products.5 The discovery of an unsafe product must be notified to Trading Standards, the government body that enforces product safety legislation in England and Wales.
 Trading Standards decides which steps should be taken.
 Since Brexit, this no longer includes notifying RAPEX.6 Instead, the PSM Regulations require the Secretary of State to establish and operate its own database containing information relating to market surveillance and product safety.7

 Any person who places an unsafe product on the market is in breach of GPSR.
-This includes a manufacturer within the United Kingdom, a company placing its name on the product, a company that reconditions the product, where the product is not manufactured in the United Kingdom, the importer of that product into the United Kingdom and any professional in the supply chain whose activities may affect the safety of a product.8
+This includes a manufacturer within the United Kingdom; a company placing its name on the product; a company that reconditions the product; where the product is not manufactured in the United Kingdom, the importer of that product into the United Kingdom; and any professional in the supply chain whose activities might affect the safety of a product.8

-Breach of GPSR constitutes a strict liability criminal offence that is punishable with a maximum of 12 months' imprisonment, a fine of £20,000, or both.9 The authorities have discretion as to whether to prosecute and will take into account any steps that the company has taken to remedy or mitigate the risk posed by the unsafe product.
+Breach of GPSR constitutes a strict liability criminal offence that is punishable with a maximum of 12 months' imprisonment or a fine of £20,000, or both.9 The authorities have discretion as to whether to prosecute and will take into account any steps that the company has taken to remedy or mitigate the risk posed by the unsafe product.

-GPSR imposes several other obligations on producers and distributors of products including the obligation on a distributor not to advertise or supply a product that it knows, or ought to know, is unsafe.10 The maximum penalty is 12 months' imprisonment, a £20,000 fine, or both.
+GPSR imposes several other obligations on producers and distributors of products, including the obligation on a distributor not to advertise or supply a product that it knows, or ought to know, is unsafe.10 Again, the maximum penalty is 12 months' imprisonment or a £20,000 fine, or both.

 A person in breach of GPSR can escape liability by demonstrating that all reasonable steps were taken to avoid committing the offence.11 In practice, however, this is a high threshold.

 Causes of action